 The Graduate School provides a schedule of specific dates for completing the thesis or dissertation submission for the student to qualify for graduation in the corresponding semester.
 These dates are published on the Graduate School’s Website.
 Regardless of the date of submission, students must submit complete documentation and finish all corrections to the manuscript before the degree can be conferred.
 Upon completion of all requirements, the official USC transcript will serve as evidence of the degree until the diploma is received.

-All theses and dissertations will be made available via ProQuest and the USC Libraries.
+All theses and dissertations will be made available via the USC Libraries.

 General Requirements for the Master’s Degree